What’s The Difference Between Having A Vision For Your Family Or A Mission Statement?

 Here’s the reality… we focus our time on what we want the most.
 The idea of a mission statement is so appealing because they offer us this “greater purpose” without having to actually do anything.

 We have these special, meaningful words written on the wall… so we must be doing the right things, right?

-Mission statements that are written out on a board or a pretty sign provide the illusion that we are doing something great with our lives and our family.
+Mission statements written out on a board or a pretty sign provide the illusion that we are doing something great with our lives and our family.

-When in reality they are just letters on a sign unless we are intentionally walking out what it is we want to accomplish with our kids and our family every single day!
+In reality, they are just letters on a sign unless we are intentionally walking out what we want to accomplish with our kids and our family every day!

 Can’t We Have It All?

-I know, I know… you’re thinking, “but can’t I accomplish at least 2, if not 3 of the visions you listed above with my family?”
+“But can’t I accomplish at least 2 if not 3 of the visions you listed above with my family?”

 Again, words like vision and mission are big, broad, intimidating words.
 But the path to see your family’s goals happen in actionable steps.